-Redstor's malware detection service identifies and quarantines potentially malicious files in your ESE backups.
+Redstor's malware detection service identifies and quarantines potentially malicious files in your machine and cloud backups.
 You can then check and action these files from the RedApp.

 - Redstor's service cannot scan data stored in the customer's own cloud or servers.
 Only files in Redstor backups can be scanned, and only once a backup has been completed.

 - The malware detection service is only available for ESE agents (no SE or DL).